 Londinium was the largest planet in the

-"Why is it something tells me you're actually being serious?" demanded Mal.
+"Why is it something tells me you're actually being serious?" demanded Mal just a decibel or two from yelling.

 "Does Serenity have a kitchen, Captain?" asked Tannis Brocius lightly.